-One look behind the curtain of organizations like ChenMed, Iora Health, and Oak Street Health and the signs of disruption in the way that healthcare is delivered permeate.
-To start, they don’t employ billing staff and every patient has a multi-disciplinary care team assigned to them.
-Appropriateness of care and waste are two concepts that can be cast across healthcare systems that are ripe for disruption.
-Our steady trend towards healthcare consuming 20% of U.S. GDP creates a necessity to act and the aforementioned organizations serve as testaments to that end.
-Healthcare Centers of Excellence (CoE) are not quite part of the mainstream lexicon but they are slowly shaping how employers, payers, and healthcare providers think about delivering services to their patients and employees.
+One look behind the curtain of organizations like ChenMed, Iora Health, and Oak Street Health and the signs of disruption in how healthcare is delivered permeate.
+To start, they don’t employ billing staff, and every patient has a multi-disciplinary care team assigned to them.
+Appropriateness of care and waste are two concepts that can be cast across healthcare systems ripe for disruption.
+Our steady trend towards healthcare consuming 20% of the U.S. GDP creates a necessity to act, and the organizations above serve as testaments to that end.
+Healthcare Centers of Excellence (CoE) are not quite part of the mainstream lexicon, but they are slowly shaping how employers, payers, and healthcare providers think about delivering services to their patients and employees.

-Performance-based, prospective-payment reimbursement models (capitation) push healthcare players to take on risk and establish relationship-based approaches to care delivery.
+Incentives, baby!
+Performance-based, prospective-payment reimbursement models (capitation) push healthcare players to take risks and establish relationship-based approaches to care delivery.
 When this concept is addressed correctly, quality care at an affordable price becomes a natural by-product.
-And surprise, behavioral economics suggests that up-front payments with strings attached can have greater impact on behavior (appropriateness of care and waste) than retrospective adjustment of Fee-for-Service (FFS) payments.
+And surprise, behavioral economics suggests that up-front payments with strings attached can have a greater impact on behavior (appropriateness of care and waste) than retrospective adjustment of Fee-for-Service (FFS) payments.capitation) push healthcare players to take risks and establish relationship-based approaches to care delivery.
+When this concept is addressed correctly, quality care at an affordable price becomes a natural by-product.
+And surprise, behavioral economics suggests that up-front payments with strings attached can significantly impact behavior (appropriateness of care and waste) morethan retrospective adjustment of Fee-for-Service (FFS) payments.
 Incentives, baby!

 Relationship-based healthcare puts a patient’s health literacy at the center of the patient experience as much as the clinical outcomes.
-When patients are engaged not only within the four walls of an organization but more importantly the 95% of time they spend outside of the organization, a rising tide lifts all boats.
-Multi-discipline teams increase medication adherence, care plan understanding, and the social interactions of patients during their activities of daily living.
+When patients are engaged not only within the four walls of an organization but, more importantly, the 95% of the time they spend outside the organization, a rising tide lifts all boats.
+Multi-discipline teams increase medication adherence, care plan understanding, and patients’ social interactions during their activities of daily living.
 Further, relationship-based healthcare creates group consensus in the decision-making process for individual care protocols, a.k.a. appropriateness of care.

 HMOs of the 1990s, the Affordable Care Act (ACA) in 2010 to include Accountable Care Organizations (ACOs), and MACRA through the vehicle of Alternate Payment Models (APMs) circa 2015 have all been jockeying towards better care at a lower cost.
-While the concept of capitation is not new, the data are now at a scale and quality to bear out best practices for delivering capitated models in a durable fashion across many healthcare settings.
-However, when you drill down a couple of layers into these data lakes, it’s clear that not every healthcare delivery network is created equal.
-Physician-led APMs tend to provide quality care at a lower cost because of their ability to shop around for the best referrals, cheap diagnostic testing, etc. Hospital-based systems on the other hand tend to reduce their top-line revenues by providing patients options outside of their health system, especially when they are Clinically Integrated Networks (CINs).
-APMs have a tendency to be zero-sum games for hospital-based providers.
+While capitation is not new, the data are now at a scale and quality to bear out best practices for delivering capitated models across many healthcare settings.
+When you drill down a couple of layers into these data lakes, it’s clear that not every healthcare delivery network is created equal.
+Physician-led APMs tend to provide quality care at a lower cost because of their ability to shop around for the best referrals, cheap diagnostic testing, etc. Hospital-based systems, on the other hand, tend to reduce their top-line revenues by providing patients options outside of their health system, especially when they are Clinically Integrated Networks (CINs).
+APMs tend to be zero-sum games for hospital-based providers.

-CMS’ program make-up highlights some of these structural challenges; over 70% of ACOs across the country are still operating in up-side risk only payment models and hospital-led ACOs make up the majority of ACOs nationwide.
-Upside-risk only models take on the benefits of a risk-based contract without the liability of over utilization or under-performance.
-In essence, not only do the majority of hospital-based systems reduce their top-line revenue by participating in ACOs and APMs, the incentive structures (risk-based models) are not properly aligned to create behavior change.
+CMS’ program makeup highlights some of these structural challenges; over 70% of ACOs across the country still operate in up-side risk-only payment models, and hospital-led ACOs make up most of the ACOs nationwide.
+Upside-risk-only models take on the benefits of a risk-based contract without the liability of overutilization or under-performance.
+In essence, most hospital-based systems reduce their top-line revenue by participating in ACOs and APMs, and the incentive structures (risk-based models) are not correctly aligned to create behavior change.
 One look at the fact sheet below provides very compelling context:

 That being said, primary care is the foundation of a successful ACO.
 As such, hospital-based systems have been acquiring primary care groups at an unprecedented pace since the passage of the ACA.
-Given that most estimates peg about 75% of our healthcare spending on chronic conditions, primary care was a logical place to start disrupting care delivery models.
+Most estimates peg about 75% of our healthcare spending on chronic conditions, so 75% of healthcare spending on chronic diseases, primary care was a logical place to start disrupting care delivery models.

-Research from McKinsey suggests there are several variables that interweave to create effective APM organization structures.
+Research from McKinsey suggests several variables interweave to create effective APM organization structures.
 The following are some of the high-level tenants:

 - Density and scale